Australian Journal of Linguistics

 To read/download any article from Volume 1 (1981) onwards, either log in to ALS and click "Journals" on the ALS Member Online Portal or log in to AJL using your institution’s online credentials.
 Members accessing the journal via the ALS Member Online Portal are required to abide by the Terms & Conditions of Access, available here.
 Any breach of these terms and conditions may result in the withdrawal of access rights.

 Jean Mulder, University of Melbourne

 Felicity Cox, Macquarie University

-Evan Kidd, Max Plank Institute for Psycholinguistics and Australia National University
+Evan Kidd, Australia National University

 Bill Palmer, University of Newcastle

 Erich Round, University of Surrey and University of Queensland